Red Canyon (1949 film): Production

-Parts of the film were shot in Duk Creek, Cascade Falls, Kanab Canyon, Kanab Race Track, Aspen Mirror Lake, Paria, Tibbets Valley, and Bryce Canyon in Utah.
+Parts of the film were shot in Duck Creek, Cascade Falls, Kanab Canyon, Kanab Race Track, Aspen Mirror Lake, Paria, Tibbets Valley, and Bryce Canyon in Utah.

 2025 Cannes Film Festival tribute

 Quentin Tarantino paid tribute to Red Canyon and one other George Sherman film, Comanche Territory, by hosting special screenings of the films at the 2025 Cannes Film Festival.